Ten years ago, the Vienna real estate market was still finding its way out of the global financial meltdown.

 With the encouragement of local tech friends and past clients, we curated all my stories of new home building, offers, negotiations, living here, and created a helpful resource for you... this site.

-And here we are again, Spring 2020, with an even more difficult situation before us.
-But the fundamentals actually remain the same and are maybe even more applicable to the information I have written here for you to use.
+And here we are again, Spring 2020, with a full hand of difficult situations before us.
+But the fundamentals of real estate actually remain the same and make this blog, maybe, even more applicable than ever before.

 First, some history...